AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ```
-// enable/disable sticking to the left value
+// disable sticking to the left value
 plot.eventMarkers().stickToLeft(false);
 ```